Fossil skull of ancient hominid

 Anthropology is the broadest scholarly field imaginable, because it is about everything human and what makes us that way.
 It is about humans as:

-- biological organisms, how we evolved, and how biology interacts with culture;
+- biological organisms and how we evolved, and how biology interacts with culture

 Anthropology has nothing to do with dinosaurs, but no other field offers anthropology's breadth and depth of perspective on the human experience.
 Customs that might seem "strange" can be quite sensible, and our own customs can seem quite strange to others.
 The more we understand other cultures, the more we prosper in a changing and rapidly globalizing world.

-Our faculty work everywhere from Akron to Africa, and our students have the opportunity to conduct anthropological research independently or with faculty.
-Current faculty projects are located in Ghana, Turkey, and the Great Basin, as well as in the Akron area.
+Our faculty work everywhere from Akron to Africa, and our students have the opportunity to conduct anthropological research independently, or with faculty.
+Current faculty projects are located in Greece, the midwest USA, and the Great Basin, as well as in the Akron area.
 Recent student research projects include most of those areas, as well as Barcelona, central Europe, the Balkans, and Washington, D.C.

 What are Classical Studies?